chunsj/TH/README.md

 ## What is this?
   Common Lisp Deep Learning Library which supports automatic backpropagation.
 I'd like to learn how neural network and automatic backpropagation works and this is my personal journey on the subject.
+  From API design point of view, I'd like to use mathematical style operators rather than layer like abstractions, which exposes more detailed information on the real operation behind neural network but with slightly more tedious typings.
+However, you can always make some functions to reduce those problems, if you want to.

 ## Why?
   There should be a tensor/neural network library in common lisp which is easy to use(byte me!).
   I'd like to learn deep learning and I think building one from scratch will be the best way.
   I hope this library can be applied to the problems of differentiable programming.
 You can see what this library can do from examples.
 They are mostly neural network applications.
+  Performance-wise, I think this library shows rather good performance, though I cannot find better, automated way of keeping memory usage low yet; so you have to insert full gc instruction properly.

 ## About libTH/libTHNN
   Refer http://torch.ch/docs/getting-started.html and build torch.
 After install, under lib directory,